zgrossbart/kittens/content/posts/kitten2.md

 featured_image: "/kitten2.jpg"
 ---

-They grow up to be little murder beasts
+They start out looking cute, but they grow up to be aloof little murder beasts.

 ![Kitten](/kitten2.jpg)